usc-isi-i2/dig-etl-engine/README.md

 > Docker commands acquire high privilege in some of the OS, add `sudo` before them.
 > You can also run `./engine.sh up -d` to run myDIG as a daemon process in the background.
 > Wait a couple of minutes to ensure all the services are up.
-> On Linux, there are several more additional step, please refer to `Advanced operations and solutions to known issues`.

 To stop myDIG do: